-With the latest inflation data released by the Central Statistical Office (KSH), we could see the start of a tightening cycle as early as March, some analysts say.
+With the latest inflation data having been released by the Central Statistical Office (KSH), we could see the start of a tightening cycle as early as in March, some analysts say.
 Others, however, argue that the Monetary Council might consider a later start, as headline inflation is below the central bank’s target.
 Core inflation, on the other hand, jumped to 3.2%, a surprise to analysts.

 Consumer prices were 2.7% higher on average in January than a year earlier, and basically remained flat from the previous month.
 Tobacco, alcoholic drinks, as well as food, were significantly more expensive in the first month of the year than a year earlier.
 The sharpest rise was in the price of tobacco products, with a 9.6% year-on-year increase.

 The biggest surprise in the data lies in the core inflation data: that figure jumped to 3.2% in January, up from 2.8% in December.

 Core inflation exceeded the mid-term inflation target of the National Bank of Hungary (MNB) of 3% for the first time in five years.
 Tax-adjusted core inflation, the central bank’s very own main core index, rose to 3% from December’s 2.9%.

 After the latest inflation data was released, expectations that the MNB would start a tightening cycle soon were revived.
 Such expectations seem quite well-grounded, as just about a month ago, MNB deputy governor Márton Nagy claimed that the central bank could make a U-turn in its monetary policy if the core inflation measure reached or exceeded 3%.

 While most analysts still expect the central bank to maintain its key rate at the record low level of 0.9% thorough the year, some think that the rise in the core inflation could soon lead to a cut in forint liquidity released by the MNB into interbank markets via its FX swap facility and an increase in the short-term BUBOR rates.